kms9978/kms9978/README.md

 <p>
   👋&nbsp; Hi there!
 I'm <b>Mobile app developer</b> using Android.🚀<br/><br/>
   I am currently majoring in software at university. <br/>
-  I plan to learn Docker and IOS as well as Android in the future.<br/><br/>
+  I plan to learn Jenkins and IOS as well as Android in the future.<br/><br/>

 </p>